Dating in L.A. with No Nipples

 “Hi, I’m Lisa.
-I’m a single mom, my ex is a felon and I just had a double mastectomy.”
+I’m a single mom, my ex is a pedophile and I have no nipples.
+Nice to meet you!”

 This was my small talk, my dating banter.
 My scars were no longer purely emotional and internal.
 They were now physically visible.
 My life had reached a new level of tragic absurdity that was impossible to hide.

 If you would have told me a year earlier that this would be my life, I’d say you were completely out of your mind.
 I’d tell you that I was married for over a decade to a man I knew better than anyone else in the world.
 I’d tell you we had a beautiful nine-month-old baby girl and my husband was a doting, hands-on father.
 I’d tell you about all the crazy guys I dated before I met him, and that he was the good guy.
 Sure, he had his flaws.
 Sure, we had our ups and downs.
 But they seemed normal.

 The Monster Under My Bed Drank My Vodka